-Sir Billy Butlin is, without any doubts, one of the very best to walk mother Earth.
+Sir Billy Butlin is, without any doubt, one of the very best to walk mother Earth.
 His ability to create a business that made so many people smile is a gift to us all.
-There a lot of people that would love to say thank you to him for all he has done as his legacy continues today.
-Born in cape town in 1899, Billy Butlin and his brother Harry John (Binkie) was raised by their parents William Colborne Butlin and his mother, Bertha Cassandra Hill.
+There are a lot of people that would love to say thank you to him for all he has done as his legacy continues today.
+Born in cape town in 1899, Billy Butlin and his brother Harry John (Binkie) were raised by their parents William Colborne Butlin and his mother, Bertha Cassandra Hill.
 The Butlin family was very supportive of each another and would work hard to put food on the table.

 Unfortunately, bad news had arrived for Billy and Harry when their parent's marriage had failed.
-Bertha had returned back to England with her two sons and they in lived in Coaley.
+Bertha had returned to England with her two sons and they lived in Coaley.
 It was in 1907 that Sir Billy had to deal with a large change in his family as Harry passes away from polio.
-This devastating news had impacted the family greatly.
+This devastating news impacted the family greatly.
 Wanting a change, Bertha falls in love and remarries to help support her family better.
 Emigrating to Canada, Bertha moves to leave Billy in the care of his two aunties.
 This was not an easy decision however, Billy would have a better life in England whilst she settles down in Canada and tries to get things ready for Billy.

 Moving to Canada, Sir Billy was not very happy and found it hard to settle in.
 Being a strong person, he never gave up and got a job working in Eaton, Toronto's largest department store.
 This was the turning point for Sir Billy as he would go to summer camp, helping him see what holidays were all about, a legend had started.
 Continuing to show strength, Sir Billy would join the army to help with the war.

 (Additional note: You can view the Butlin timeline here)